FluidXR/project-beyondex/README.md

 Finally, add the m2.5 heat-set insert into the hole in the washer using a soldering iron.
 At this point, your kit is the same as the one shown in the installation video.

+The D-ring is attached to the Beyond by removing the top two m2 self-tapping screws (t6 head) and replacing with two 6mm m2 self-tapping (blunt point) screws.

 **Installation instruction video**: https://www.youtube.com/watch?v=sTAcx7Pnb1I

 **Note:** We spent a lot of time and money developing the 3D models, PCBs, and other designs in this project.
 You are free to use these models for yourself, but you may not use them commercially or sell prints of these online.
 If you remix, repost, or modify these files or models, you must do so under the same non-commercial license in this repo and point back to this repo and license.
 If you want to make your own Beyondex-like project under a different licencse for commercial use, you can start from Sctanf's project's files, which have licenses that are more permissive.